miklevin/MikeLev.in/_posts/2025-01-04-anti-patterns-best-practices.md

 And that's the HTMX search feature that will dramatically enhance the feel of using the pipeline workflows.
-It's one of those signature features that gives it its signature feeling&#151; or so I believe and am planning.
+It's one of those signature features that gives it its signature feeling— or so I believe and am planning.
 I think so because it's both one of the primary examples on the htmx.org site, and it's implemented on the FastHTML documentation site.
 It's a primary example and it's deployed live somewhere useful, and it's the exact feature that really improves usability